Mond accounts for 4 TDs at No. 12 A&M routs Texas St. 41-7

+After the 12th-ranked Aggies easily handled the Bobcats, coach Jimbo Fisher said he never worried about his team looking past its first opponent.

+“I’m telling you there was no looking at Clemson, doing anything with Clemson and that’s a fact,” he said.
+“We’ve learned that.
+We’re not going to do that … you’ve got to learn to play the game at hand and I thought they did that.”

-COLLEGE STATION, Texas (AP) — Kellen Mond threw three touchdown passes and ran for another score in just more than three quarters, and Texas A&M had four interceptions as the 12th-ranked Aggies routed Texas State 41-7 on Thursday night.
+Kellen Mond threw three touchdown passes and ran for another score in just more than three quarters, and Texas A&M had four interceptions in the 41-7 rout.

 Mond, who threw for 194 yards, had touchdown passes of 21 and 3 yards and ran for another score in the first two quarters as Texas A&M raced to a 28-0 halftime lead.

-Coach Jimbo Fisher raved about Mond’s improvement since last season.
+Fisher raved about Mond’s improvement since last season.

 “I think he’s really in a good place right now,” Fisher said.
 “Command of things is really good.
 He really understands what’s going on.”